Model Context Protocol: The Open Standard for AI Integrations

 | USB Implementers Forum | Open specification on GitHub |

-The comparison illustrates the core advantage: Instead of building a tailor-made integration for every combination of AI application and data source, both sides implement the MCP standard once.
-The result is universal compatibility – every MCP client can work with every MCP server, just as every USB-C device works with every USB-C cable.
+The comparison highlights the core benefit: instead of building a bespoke integration for every combination of AI application and data source, both sides implement the MCP standard once.
+The result is universal compatibility – every MCP client works with every MCP server, just as every USB-C device works with every USB-C cable.

 1.5.
 What is the relationship between MCP and the Language Server Protocol?

-Short answer: MCP is inspired by the Language Server Protocol (LSP) and transfers its principle – standardised communication between hosts and capability servers – to the realm of AI integrations .
+Short answer: MCP is inspired by the Language Server Protocol (LSP) and applies its principle – standardised communication between hosts and capability servers – to the world of AI integrations .

 Detailed explanation:

-LSP solved a similar M-by-N problem in the IDE world: instead of writing a separate language service for every combination of editor and programming language, LSP defined a unified protocol.
-The result: a Language Server for Python works in VS Code, Neovim, and any other LSP-compatible editor.
+LSP solved a similar M-by-N problem in the IDE world: rather than writing a separate language service for every combination of editor and programming language, LSP defined a single, unified protocol.
+As a result, one language server for Python works in VS Code, Neovim and any other LSP-compatible editor.

-MCP transfers exactly this principle to AI applications :
+MCP applies exactly this principle to AI applications :

 | LSP | MCP |